stuartpb/couchdb-in-a-hurry/README.md

 Views are map functions, optionally paired with a reduce function, that work kind of like stored queries that are calculated every time a document in the database is added or updated.
 They map well to uses of data in an app, where the app always wants a certain aspect of the data in a certain way (like a calendar overview, where the app always wants the names and dates of all the user's events taking place in a certain month).

 This code is only allowed to be thread-safe, with no side effects (akin to a function you'd write for use in a Worker in front-end JavaScript).
+This is because map functions can and will be run in parallel for each document.

+Map functions work for a combination of things you commonly need to do with data:

+- Selecting for only certain documents in the database
+- Deriving values out of a document (eg. emitting every hashtag used in the document)
+- Pivoting documents based on a value (ie. creating secondary indices)
+- Plucking only certain fields from a document

+A reduce function is for when you want to get a *single document/value* based on a range of emitted documents from the map function.

 ### Validation functions